 These are concerning statistics that are symptomatic of more concerning underlying issues in the healthcare industry.

-Securing a pay rise is one of the most common reasons for a strike to be held.
-The higher the workload, the higher most people expect their wage to be.
+Securing a pay rise is one of the most common reasons for a nurse strike to be held.
+The higher the workload, the higher most people expect their wages to be.
 This is particularly true for nurses, who have to deal with:

 - Long working days and hours